pagkly/Zed/Investopedia4/Common Law Definition.md

 ## The Bottom Line

 Although common law is derived from its original appearance in medieval England, it is still very much in effect in the US and elsewhere today.
-As the evolution of technology and its presence in our lives continues to grow, common law's ability to leave the legal code open for interpretation will become increasingly important.
+As the evolution of technology and its presence in our lives continues to grow, common law's ability to leave the legal code open for interpretation [[Will|will]] become increasingly important.